adiati98/learning-journal-template/README.md

 ## Tips for making the most out of Month of Learning challenge

 - Update your journal daily, even if you only have time to learn briefly.
 - If you need help, ask for help!
-You can ask a friend, a mentor, or the community for help.
-In Virtual Coffee, you can ask for one in the `#help-and-pairing` channel on Slack.
+You can ask a friend, a mentor, or the community for help. <br> In Virtual Coffee, you can ask for one in the `#help-and-pairing` channel on Slack.
 - Share your progress with the community or in public regularly.
 It will motivate you, keep you accountable, and inspire others, too